On-Demand CE Training

 • Name two spiritual practices of self-care

-• Complete a reflective action plan to implement self-care into your daily practice
+• Create a reflective action plan to implement self-care into your daily practice

 • Define cultural humility